jupyter/jupyter/docs/source/migrating.rst

 In all cases, ``JUPYTER_DATA_DIR`` can be used to specify this location explicitly.
 Data files installed system-wide (e.g. in ``/usr/local/share/jupyter``) have not changed.
-Per-user installation of these has changed from going in .ipython to the above locations:
+Per-user installation of these has changed from going in ``.ipython`` to the above locations.

 Profiles
 ~~~~~~~~